apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperOver.md

 * Atomicity - Updates either succeed or fail.
 No partial results.
-* Single System Image - A client will see the same view of the service regardless of the server that it connects to.
+* Single System Image - A client will see the same view of the service regardless of the server that it connects to. i.e., a client will never see an older view of the system even if the client fails over to a different server with the same session.
 * Reliability - Once an update has been applied, it will persist from that time forward until a client overwrites the update.
 * Timeliness - The clients view of the system is guaranteed to